- Diversity at OSU

-The Office of Institutional Diversity coordinates the university's Bias Response Team which is responsible for applying the Reported Bias Incident Response Protocol.
-The Reported Bias Incident Response Protocol provides a process to comprehensively, collaboratively and consistently address bias incidents that affect Oregon State University students, faculty and staff.
+The Office of Institutional Diversity coordinates the University's Bias Response Team which is responsible for applying the Reported Bias Incident Response Protocol.
+The Reported Bias Incident Response Protocol provides a process to comprehensively, collaboratively, and consistently address bias incidents that affect Oregon State University students, faculty, and staff.

 The Bias Response Team is responsible for applying the Reported Bias Incident Response Protocol.
 Bias Response Team members include key campus stakeholders.
 The Bias Response Team communicates and meets regularly to respond to bias incidents as they are reported.
 In addition to the core Bias Response Team members, content area experts and campus partners are consulted on a regular basis to provide input and collaboratively develop and implement bias incident responses.

-Experiencing or witnessesing a bias incident can result in physical and emotional trauma.
+Experiencing or witnessing a bias incident can result in physical and emotional trauma.
 All members of the OSU community who have been impacted by a bias incident are encouraged to report it by submitting a Bias Incident Response Form.
 However, whether or not you choose to submit a bias incident report, many resources are available to you on campus to provide you with support.
 Learn more here.